KenKundert/sshconfig/README.rst

 longer allowed through).
 A coffee shop I visited blocked everything but ports 80 and 443.
 Finally, while it is rare to find port 80 blocked, it is common for the ISP to pass all port 80 traffic through a transparent http proxy.
-This would prevent prevent port 80 from being used by SSH.
+This would prevent port 80 from being used by SSH.
 So, if at a very minimum, if you are going to configure a server to support multiple SSH ports, you should try to include port 443 in your list.
 If you would like to support more, I recommend 22 (SSH), 53 (DNS), 80 (HTTP), 443 (HTTPS).
 In my experience, these are the least likely to be blocked.

-If a host is capable of accepting connections on more than one port, you should use the choose() method of the ports object to select the appropriate port.
+If a host is capable of accepting connections on more than one port, you should use the *choose()* method of the ports object to select the appropriate port.

 For example::